 There is a brilliant travel steamer from Fridja.
 It heats up in 45 seconds and has enough water in the tank for 14 minutes of steaming.
 It is perfect for refreshing clothes when you arrive at a hotel or to stay with friends.
 I find it so much easier than an iron.

 Washing Shoes and Trainers:

 Do you want to clean some shoes similar to trainers?
-I bought some white slip-ons in a woven, stretch fabric from Ugg.
-They are not the most practical colour but they look so nice however I now need to brighten them up.
+I bought some white slip-on shoes in a woven, stretch fabric from Ugg.
+They are not the most practical colour, but they look so nice.
+However, I now need to brighten them up.
 I must not put them in the washing machine as that will ruin the soles and melt the glue.

-Mix equal parts of baking soda, white toothpaste, white washing detergent (I use the one that I wash my woollens in) with a splash of warm water.
+Mix equal parts of baking soda, white toothpaste, a gentle washing detergent (I use the one that I wash my woollens in) with a splash of warm water.
 Scrub the trainers or shoes with the mixture using a toothbrush or nail brush and then rinse once.
-If they have laces then soak these in this same mixture for some time and, whilst they will not be as good as new, they will be better than before.
+If they have laces, then soak these in this same mixture for some time and, whilst they will not be as good as new, they will be better than before.

 Getting oil out of clothes:

 Use Batiste dry shampoo spray.
 Spray on the mark and leave for 10 – 15 minutes, then dab it off or rinse under the tap.
 I carry a mini can of this in my handbag.
 How often do you spill something on your clothes when eating out?